ncpleslie/PersonalWebsite/README.md

 - Only need to fill in one file to update all information on the site
 - Easy to customize
 - Responsive
+- Can handle picture and video for thumbnails

 ## How to use